Following a successful career as a journalist, graphic designer, and marketer, Gary Kauffman is now a freelance writer.

 Some of the change also has to do with changes in hitting styles.
 Even with more players swinging for the fences in the 1930s, the prevailing hitting approach was still a slashing, line-drive style aiming for the lines and the outfield gaps.
 After that, home run swings became more popular.

 Unlike the growing home run and strikeout totals and the decreasing number of complete games and stolen bases, no one seems to be lamenting the disappearance of the triple.
 I’m not sure anyone is even noticing.
-Rarely does someone talk about a triple they saw at a game or even have a memory of one, unless it’s an odd one, like the ones I mentioned at the beginning of this article.
+Rarely does someone talk about a triple they saw at a game, or even have a memory of one.

 I think it’s safe to say that Chief Wilson’s record is safe for a long time, perhaps forever.
 It may even be quite a while before we see someone reach halfway there again.
 Chicks may dig the long ball, but it seems no one even notices the three-base hit.